andreif/andreif.github.io/_posts/2024-03/2024-03-23-claimed-utis.md

 ## Test

+The following commands should open Sublime Text instead of Xcode.

 ```shell
 touch Makefile
 open Makefile
 ```

-Should open Sublime Text instead of Xcode.
 Now we can make a script for opening all common files via our editor.

 TBC